Websites Press Releases Marketing Letters Brochures Newsletters

 Today, customers want information, and if your website doesn’t provide it, they move on to a site that will.
 Fast!

-No longer can you build a successful business model on the web based on keeping customers in the dark.
+No longer can you build a successful business model on the web that requires keeping customers in the dark.
 If you won’t provide the information, someone else will.
 And customers know it.
 They have a myriad of resources available to them to find out what they want to know these days.

 The best strategy is to treat the web customer as an intelligent stranger who is entitled to the facts, not just your sales pitch, so that he or she can then make an informed decision.